Personalization

 Control options include:

-• sort by menu (default on)
+sort by

-• Tag tabs toggle (default on)
+)- Tag tabs toggle (default

-• Custom CSS
+) - Custom CSS

-• Custom JavaScript
+- Custom JavaScript

 Design for the post pages